 This is why I like to make my own chocolate.

-- 1/3 cup of organic virgin coconut oil (Click here to purchase)
+- 1/3 cup organic coconut butter/manna

-If your raw honey or coconut oil is solid (coconut oil has a melting point of 76°F, so if you keep your house cool, it will likely be soft but solid), put them into a glass oven-safe bowl or measuring cup (such as Pyrex), and place it in pot filled with shallow, boiling water (do not let the water get into the bowl or cup containing the honey and/or coconut oil).
-Mix the coconut oil and/or honey until melted, and then pour it into a mixing bowl with the other ingredients.
-Mix all of the ingredients until smooth and consistent.
-Transfer the chocolate into your molds, and place in the freezer for 5-10 minutes to cool and set.
-After 5-10 minutes, pop the chocolates out of the molds and enjoy!
+Melt the coconut oil and raw honey together in a double boiler.
+If you don’t have a double boiler, no problem — put them into a glass oven-safe bowl or measuring cup (such as Pyrex), and place it in pot filled with shallow, boiling water (be careful not to let the water get into the bowl/ measuring cup).
+Stir the coconut oil and honey until melted, then add the cacao powder.
+Continue stirring until the mixture is smooth and consistent.
+Pour the mixture into your molds, and place in the freezer for 20-30 minutes to cool and set.
+After 20-30 minutes, pop the chocolates out of the molds and enjoy!

 Since coconut oil has a low melting point, I suggest keeping your chocolates in the refrigerator.

 One of the best parts about this recipe is its adaptability!
 You can use it to make any sort of chocolate-covered goodie you want (I love these salty, sweet & crunchy superfood snack bites).
 It is a great way to get more superfoods (goji berries, hemp seeds, chia seeds, etc.) into your diet, and definitely into children’s diets!
 Trust me, they won’t be complaining.

 Thanks, Melinda!
 Well… you can used refined coconut oil with doesn’t have a taste.
 And really the cacao and honey overpower the coconut I think – I don’t taste it at all really, just yummy, fudgy chocolate 🙂